Causes of Cloudy Eyes in Dogs: It’s Not Always Cataracts

 Any change in your dog’s eyes should always be taken very seriously.
 This is because not only are your dog’s eyes the key to his soul, but they are also “windows” into your dog’s health.
 The appearance of your dog’s eyes can let you know your dog’s state of health.

-Eye problems should be taken seriously because they can quickly become significant.
-Let’s take a look at what it might mean if your dog has cloudy eyes.
+Let’s take a look at what it might mean if your dog has cloudy eyes:

 1. Lenticular Sclerosis